 Prepare the Filling Mixture

-In a small bowl, combine the prepared shredded cheese, dried parsley, garlic powder, and paprika.
+In a small bowl, combine the prepared shredded cheese, dried parsley, garlic powder, and smoked paprika.
 Mix well.

 The last time I prepared this bread, I didn’t have any cheddar cheese and simply used a full fat mozzarella cheese.
 It was quite tasty, so if you don’t have any cheddar cheese, go ahead and use all mozzarella.
 Or vice-versa.